Anti-Racism Resources

 Resmaa Menakem

-Somatic Therapists:
+Somatic Practitioners:

 “Healing is not just about what we experience in the present, it’s also about how we understand the past, how we name our histories and frame the times in which we live.”